USFWS/secas/_posts/2022-12-20-the-Southeast-Blueprint-Explorer-Now-with-more-to-explore.md

   alt: >-
     Screenshot of the Blueprint Explorer viewer in pixel mode, showing a zoomed in map in shades of purple and a sidebar of indicator information.
   caption: >-
     The new pixel mode within the Southeast Blueprint Explorer allows you to drill into a single pixel to learn how it scores in the underlying Blueprint data.
+This pixel within Great Smoky Mountains National Park scores highly on the intact habitat cores and resilient terrestrial sites indicators.
   headerClass: light-text
   float: right
 ---